-How to Make a Commercial Agreement
+How to Make a Commercial Agreement?

 The best way to write your commercial agreement is by keeping it as simple as possible.
-And of course, to seal the written legal document, make sure to deal it with the right person.
+And of course, to seal the written legal agreement, make sure to deal with it with the right person.
 We made you these steps to follow.
 Keep in touch on our list to keep you guided as you go along your commercial agreement writing.

 1. Know Your Agreement